cannon-zz/eezedligolw/README.md

 a round-trip disk --> LAL --> disk via ezxml.

 To run it, type "make", and you should get a program in examples/ named sim_burst_example.
 Run that, with no arguments.
-While running it, note the time required to parse and rewrite a 1/4 million row file, and compare that to LAL's performance.
+It reads the .xml file in that directory, extracts the sim_burst table, and writes it to a new file.

 ezxml reads the entire document into memory as a string, which poses a potential scaling problem, but also makes it trivial to use it with gzipped